 The Gambôa Festival happens in Santiago’s capital Praia.
 This superb event draws crowds who enjoy a musical extravaganza of local talented musicians and others wonderfully entertaining their audiences with salsa as well as Latino music that get everyone’s toes tapping.

 Violin Festival – Santo Antão (June)

 In June, on the island of Santo Antao the Violin Festival in Ponta do Sol takes place.
 Santo Antao is the lushest of the islands and is one of the best places to hike offering superb landscapes and stunning vistas.
 The wonderful violin festival draws musicians from far afield to this gorgeous island that’s just an hour away from Mindelo on the ferry.

 The event was started in 1984 by a group of friends who wanted to create a way to meet and share musical ideas, but also as a way to create solidarity and peace throughout Cape Verde.
 The event now involves not only Cape Verdean musicians but also international artists, and attracts tens of thousands of people not only from Cape Verde but also from across the globe.

 The music festival of Baia das Gatas is held on the beach over a long weekend in August close to the full moon.
-It’s one of the Largest open air music festivals in West Africa, and has become a celebration of Cape Verean culture.
+It’s one of the Largest open-air music festivals in West Africa, and has become a celebration of Cape Verdean culture.
 There are numerous food stalls where you can try Catchupa, fagalada and of course lots of beer and Grogue.
 The night eventually turns into one big party and giant disco.